 The Male record for the double Transfan is 12hrs 15mins, held by John Sims (2010)

-The Female record for the double Transfan is 17hrs 30mins, held by Ute Meister (2011)
+The Female record for the double Transfan is 13hrs 36mins, held by Katie Roby (2018)

 The first double Transfan was run by Alan Stone in 13hrs 15mins (year?)

 In 2016 the first ever Transfan Triathlon was completed by Chris Jones and Hannah Moulton, Cycling, Running and Caving.
 This consisted of:

 – Run most of the Transfan

 – Explore some cave (where?)

 A time wasn’t recorded, but they finished in the dark.